 Hezbollah Regions Targeted as Syria War Spreads to Lebanon

-Author: An Al-Monitor Correspondent in Beirut Posted July 18, 2013
+Author: A correspondent in Beirut Posted July 18, 2013

 There are ghosts hunting Hezbollah targets in Lebanon, over a wide expanse of the country stretching from Beirut’s southern suburbs all the way to Lebanon’s south and north to the Bekaa.
 These areas, predominantly inhabited by Hezbollah’s social base, face daily alarms and reports of suspicious objects that may contain explosive devices.
 These incidents are quickly checked out and dealt with by members of the party or the Lebanese army.
 Reporting suspect objects or vehicles has become a daily occurrence that reflects the growing concern inside Hezbollah’s areas of influence about their continued targeting with explosive devices.